 Welcome!
 Get exploring — Read about the top designers in your city via our interviews, keep an eye out for new jobs and internships via the jobs board, and scroll through our global news feed for the latest from around the world!
-Plus, get along to our next monthly global design meet-up, #TDKtuesdays on August 7th.
+Plus, get along to our next monthly global design meetup, #TDKtuesdays on October 4th.
 Join the TDK London Facebook group for all the goss.

 — Denise Chippindale